 - Passport

 - Unconditional Offer Letter

 - Biometric Residence Permit (BRP): if you require this, start researching the application process now.
-You will only get your BRP once you get to the UK.
+You will only get your BRP once you get to the UK. (check www.gov.uk for more information)

 You can also start researching different banks before committing to one.
 Here's some factors to consider before choosing a bank: